Why You Really Need Anti-Aging Products For Your Skin?

 - Go for products that are made by manufacturers who are reputed to spend on R&D. A great way for you to cut down on your choices is to determine which manufacturers have gained a good reputation for spending on research and development.
 You do not only want your product to be effective but, more importantly, to be safe.
 In the absence of scientific research, there is no way of telling if the product does have anti-aging effects more so, how prolonged use can impact your health.

-Anti-aging products often contain very tiny versions of what otherwise will have been sold as drugs.
-Manufacturers deliberately make these particles very tiny to allow the active ingredients like Vitamin A, Vitamin C, peptides or, hydroquinone to penetrate the skin.
+- Anti-aging products often contain very tiny versions of what otherwise will have been sold as drugs.
+Manufacturers deliberately make these particles very tiny to allow active ingredients like Vitamin A, Vitamin C, Peptides or, Hydroquinone to penetrate the skin.
 The problem is, the body has a threshold for these active ingredients which means that too much of the good stuff can actually hurt you.
-The bigger problem is that, the US Food and Drug Administration hardly regulates claims of “cosmeceuticals” or, manufacturers of beauty formulations.
+The bigger problem is that the US Food and Drug Administration hardly regulates claims of “cosmeceuticals” or, manufacturers of beauty formulations.

-- Pick out anti-aging products that are hypoallergenic and non-comedogenic (or, does not cause acne).
+- Pick out anti-aging creams that are hypoallergenic and non-comedogenic (or, does not cause acne).
 Treating your wrinkles and age spots does not make it alright for you to develop other skin problems like acne, rashes or skin allergies.
-If the product can potentially irritate your skin, it is most likely harmful for your skin.
+If the product can potentially irritate your skin, it is most likely harmful to your skin.

 - Go for products with the right packaging.
 Anti-aging products contain active ingredients that often easily breakdown when exposed to sunlight.
-Therefore, an effective anti-aging product will come in opaque plastic or aluminium bottles and tubes.
+Therefore, an effective anti-aging product will come in opaque plastic or aluminum bottles and tubes.
 If the product does not come in these packaging, forget it.
-You will only be wasting your money over an ineffective formulation.
-Check that the product is also properly labelled.
-Always read the label and try to determine what active anti-aging ingredients are incorporated.
+You will only be wasting your money on an ineffective formulation.
+Check that the product is also properly labeled.
+NOTE: Always read the label and try to determine what active anti-aging ingredients are incorporated.

-Anti-aging products will contain one or more active ingredients which manufacturers claim can reverse and prevent signs of aging.
+Anti-aging creams will contain one or more active ingredients that manufacturers claim can reverse and prevent signs of aging.
 A word of caution is that not all of these claims have extensive independent studies to back them up.
 More recent studies, in fact, have suggested that some of these active ingredients can potentially adversely affect your health although results are still inconclusive.

 Some of the active ingredients to look out for in anti-aging products to ascertain their effectiveness are:

-- Peptides.
-Peptides are essentially smaller strands of amino acids or proteins which have been shown to boost the skin’s ability to produce collagen and thus, to speed up skin repair.
+- Peptides – are essentially smaller strands of amino acids or proteins which have been shown to boost the skin’s ability to produce collagen and thus, to speed up skin repair (source).

-- Retinoids.
-Available in both over-the-counter and prescription doses, retinoids are a derivative of Vitamin A. Retinoids have been shown to prevent breakdown of collagen.
+- Retinoids – available in both over-the-counter and prescription doses, retinoids are a derivative of Vitamin A. Retinoids have been shown to prevent the breakdown of collagen.
 With prolonged use, retinoids also help increase collagen production.
 Retinoids should be generally avoided when pregnant and lactating.

-- Alpha Hydroxy Acids.
-These are the better alternatives to harsh chemical peels and scrubs.
-Alpha hydroxy acids help breakdown dead skin to stimulate younger skin to surface.
-Continued use results to smooth, radiant, and even-toned skin.
+- Alpha Hydroxy Acids – these are the better alternatives to harsh chemical peels and scrubs.
+Alpha hydroxy acids help break down the dead skin to stimulate the younger skin to the surface.
+Continued use results to smooth, radiant, and even-toned skin (source).

-- Hydroquinone.
-If your primary aging problem is uneven-toned and blotchy skin, the anti-aging product that will work best for you will be one that contains hydroquinone.
-This active ingredient stops the production of melanin which gives color to the skin.
+- Hydroquinone – if your primary aging problem is uneven-toned and blotchy skin, the anti-aging product that will work best for you will be one that contains hydroquinone.
+This active ingredient stops the production of melanin which gives color to the skin (source).

-- Antioxidants.
-That’s right!
-Antioxidants cannot only be derived from food but from topical application as well.
+- Antioxidants – That’s right!
+Antioxidants cannot only be derived from food but from a topical application as well.
 Antioxidants protect the skin from free radicals and UV rays which damage skin cells.
-Some antioxidants like Vitamin C even stimulate the production of collagen and elastin to aid in skin repair and renewal
+Some antioxidants like Vitamin C even stimulate the production of collagen and elastin to aid in skin repair and renewal (source).

 If you desire more drastic and immediate improvements on your aging skin, clinical procedures like fractional CO2 laser treatment, filler injections, red light therapy or, plastic surgery may be more appropriate for you.
 In which case, educate yourself about the risks and possible side effects involved.